stamatelou/twitter_sentiment_analysis/README.md

 This project is a good start for those want to start learning Spark Structure Streaming in Python. <br>

+Spark Structured Streaming/ Spark Streaming (why we chose the one and not the other?)

 <b> Input data:</b> Live tweets with a preselected keyword <br>